-- Retainers can be brushed daily with toothpaste.
+- Brush daily the retainers with toothpaste.
 This will get rid of plaque and eliminate odors.
 To clean your retainer, first, remove it, then brush and rinse with tap water.
 For patients who experience a dry mouth from wearing a retainer, using toothpaste that will moisten the inside of the mouth and relieve the dry sensation.

-- Retainers are sturdy but they can be damaged or broken.
+- Damage and breaks occur even though retainers are sturdy.
 Avoid exposing your retainer to extreme heat such as leaving it on a car dashboard or placing it inside a microwave.
 Do not let it run through the washing machine and don’t carry it in a pocket or backpack unless it is in its plastic case.

 There are times when you should remove your retainer:

 - Always take out your retainer and place it in its plastic case when you are eating.

 - Remove your retainer before you go swimming.
 It can easily slip out and be lost while you are in the water.

 - Retainers should be taken out before engaging in any kind of contact sport.
 You will want to wear a mouthguard to protect your teeth.

 Will Wearing a Retainer Affect my Daily Life?